Miami Hurricanes football: 1930s

-Ernest Brett replaced Rix, and in 1930, Miami played Temple in its first game outside the South, losing 34–0 to the Owls in Atlantic City, New Jersey.
-On October 31, 1930, the Hurricanes played in one of the nation's first night games vs. Bowden College in Miami.
+Rix was replaced the following season, in 1930, by Ernest Brett.
+The Hurricanes played Temple in its first game outside the South, losing 34–0 in a game played in Atlantic City, New Jersey.
+On October 31, 1930, the Hurricanes played in one of the nation's first night games, facing Bowden College in Miami.

 Brett only lasted one year, and Tom McCann became the program's fourth head coach in 1931.
-Under McCann, the football program experienced its most successful seasons to that point.
-After a difficult first year, Miami put together a winning record in 1932 and served as host to the inaugural Palm Festival (later to be known as the Orange Bowl), defeating Manhattan College 7–0 at Moore Park in Miami.
+Under McCann, the football program experienced its most successful seasons to that date.

+Following a difficult first year, the Hurricanes recorded a winning record in the 1932 season and served as host to the inaugural Palm Festival, later renamed the Orange Bowl, where it defeated Manhattan College 7–0 at Moore Park in Miami.
 A 5–1–2 campaign and another Palm Festival berth followed in 1933, and in 1934, the program played in its first official bowl game, losing to Bucknell in the first Orange Bowl, 26–0.
-In 1935, a group of Miami football supporters sought to hire Red Grange as coach.
-However, the move was vetoed by President Bowman Foster Ashe, in part because of the $7,500 salary that Grange had requested.
-Instead Irl Tubbs took over as head coach in 1935, and though Miami compiled an 11–5–2 record in his two seasons, it did not play in a bowl in either year.
+In 1935, a group of Hurricanes' football supporters sought to hire Red Grange as coach, but the move was vetoed by President Bowman Foster Ashe in part because of what was perceived as the excessive $7,500 salary that Grange sought.
+Irl Tubbs took over as head coach in 1935.
+The Hurricanes compiled an 11–5–2 record in his two seasons, but the team failed to reach a bowl game in either year.

-After Irl Tubbs resigned following the 1936 season to become head coach at Iowa, Jack Harding was hired to serve as both head football coach and athletic director at Miami.
-In 1937, the Hurricanes moved into the brand new Burdine Municipal Stadium (renamed the Orange Bowl in 1959), located west of downtown Miami in Little Havana.
+After Irl Tubbs resigned following the 1936 season to become head coach at Iowa, Jack Harding was hired to serve as both head football coach and athletic director at the University of Miami.
+In 1937, the Hurricanes moved into the brand new Burdine Municipal Stadium, renamed the Orange Bowl in 1959, located in Little Havana just west of Downtown Miami.
 The following year, Miami played archrival Florida for the first time, defeating the Gators 19–7 at Florida Field, and won the program's first Southern Intercollegiate Athletic Association title with an 8–2 record.
-The Hurricanes, though, left the SIAA just three years later, becoming an independent once again.